Bevs-n-Devs/dataStructuresAndAlgorithms/python/Leetcode-Roadmap/11_Graphs/81_rotting_oranges.md

 Click [here](https://www.youtube.com/watch?v=y704fEOx0s0) for the solution on [Neetcode](https://neetcode.io/) **(which I would strongly reccomed you to get familiar with.)**

-To solve this challenge we will use [Graphs](https://www.simplilearn.com/tutorials/data-structure-tutorial/graphs-in-data-structure#:~:text=Graphs%20in%20data%20structures%20are,circuit%20networks%2C%20and%20social%20networks.) as a data structure in Python & JavaScript.
+To solve this challenge we will use [Graphs](https://www.simplilearn.com/tutorials/data-structure-tutorial/graphs-in-data-structure#:~:text=Graphs%20in%20data%20structures%20are,circuit%20networks%2C%20and%20social%20networks.) as a data structure in Python, JavaScript & Go.

 ### Example 1
 ![Example 1 Image](https://assets.leetcode.com/uploads/2019/02/16/oranges.png)